 - Females are very variable in colour with two primary colour forms one of which is bluish and very similar to male.
 The other form is bright rufus brown and black, mostly black along thorax and last eight segments of abdomen from above, thorax almost entirely Rufus from side.
 Postclypeus shiny black and top of head metallic black contrasting strongly with pale band running across front of frons in both forms.The orange form (immature) is more distinctive.
 Blue, green brown and black variations have been recorded

 - Easily mistaken for Sprite (Pseudagrion Group A and Group B sp.) or Bluet (Africalagma sp.or Azuragrion sp.) but s8-10 is diagnostic on I. senegalensis.

 Distribution and habitat:

-It is conspicuous when it flits and rests among reeds, sedges andgrasses in marshy areas.
+- It is conspicuous when it flits and rests among reeds, sedge and grasses in marshy areas.
 Mating pairs are common.